We have compiled a list of the 4 best credit cards for fair credit.

 A credit score is a three-digit number that lets lenders know your creditworthiness.

 It tells lenders if you're a good person to loan credit to, as your credit score reflects your credit history.
-Several factors determine your credit score.
+Several factors determine your credit score, including the following:

-- Credit utilisation: Allows lenders to see how much you've used of your total available credit and how much you owe on different accounts.
-Credit utilisation determines future credit limits on future credit accounts.
+- Credit utilisation: allows lenders to see how much you've used of your total available credit and how much you owe on different accounts

-- Payment history: If you've got a good or bad history with making payments, this will determine your credit score and eligibility for new credit cards.
+- Payment history: your history with making payments on time will determine your credit score and eligibility for new credit

-- New credit inquiries: If you've applied for a credit line recently, the lender will conduct a soft search on your credit report, which will show up on your credit report each time.
+- New credit inquiries: if you've applied for credit recently, this will appear on your credit history

 Equifax rates credit scores as follows: